pasha1986/facetogif/README.md

 ### How to run

 ##### Easy start!
 Docker
-You can pull a pre-built docker image of the swagger-ui directly from Dockerhub:
+You can pull a pre-built docker image of the FaceToGif directly from Dockerhub:

 ```
 docker pull pasha1986/facetogif